How do we define complex elements in XML Schema?

 <xs:attributeGroup ref="bookAttribute"/>

-<any> is used to extend elements.
-In the example below, we can define the next element as we wish.
+<any> is used to allow extension elements.
+In the example below, another element can be added after the defined fields.

 <xs:sequence>